kohana/userguide/guide/security.xss.md

 # Cross-Site Scripting (XSS) Security

 The first step to preventing [XSS](http://wikipedia.org/wiki/Cross-Site_Scripting) attacks is knowing when you need to protect youself.
 XSS can only be triggered when it is displayed within HTML content, sometimes via a form input or being displayed from database results.
 Any global variable that contains client information can be tainted.
-This includes $_GET, $_POST, and $_COOKIE data.
+This includes `$_GET`, `$_POST`, and `$_COOKIE` data.

 ## Prevention

 There are a few simple rules to follow to guard your application HTML against XSS.
 The first is to use the [Security::xss] method to clean any input data that comes from a global variable.
-If you do not want HTML in an variable, use [strip_tags](http://php.net/strip_tags) to remove all unwanted HTML tags from a value.
+If you do not want HTML in a variable, use [strip_tags](http://php.net/strip_tags) to remove all unwanted HTML tags from a value.

 [!!]
 If you allow users to submit HTML to your application, it is highly recommended to use an HTML cleaning tool such as [HTML Purifier](http://htmlpurifier.org/) or [HTML Tidy](http://php.net/tidy).